 Preventing Unwanted Color Pooling

 Color pooling can occur when sections of color in a variegated yarn stack up on top of each other, creating distinct blotches or stripes.
 While some knitters enjoy this effect, others find it distracting.
-Hand-dyed yarns, with their often unpredictable color changes, are particularly prone to pooling.
+Hand-dyed yarns, with their often unpredictable color changes, can be prone to pooling depending on your gauge and project width.

 To minimize pooling, consider these strategies:

-• Alternate skeins: Switch between two or more skeins every few rows to distribute the colors more evenly.
+- Alternate skeins: Switch between two or more skeins every few rows to distribute the colors more evenly.
+This is the most effective method.

-• Change needle size: Adjusting your needle size can alter the gauge and disrupt the color pattern.
+- Change needle size: Going up or down a needle size can alter the gauge enough to disrupt the color pattern.

 Preparing Your Swatch for Accurate Measurement